 Additionally, students choose to enter one of two streams of research in the program containing the following requirements:

-Applied Research Project - CATS 698: Applied Research Project with Report (6 credits) and CATS 699: Comprehensive Exam (3 credits).
+CATS 689 - Research Paper (3 credits) OR CATS 698 - Applied Research Project with Report (3 credits) and CATS 699 - Comprehensive Exam (3 credits).

 Practicum.
 In addition to the credit requirements, and as stipulated by the professional program approval associations (the American Art Therapy Association and the Canadian Art Therapy Association), each student must successfully complete a minimum of 800 hours (350 direct client contact hours and 450 agency hours) in the practice of art therapy, under faculty supervision, in an approved practicum setting.
 The program emphasizes experience with individual, group, and family formats for therapeutic interventions.
 Students work with different client populations during the first and second year of the practicum.